Professional membership of the CIPD demonstrates a commitment to the highest standards of practice in HR and L&D

 The following human resource management standards have been developed and published by ISO TC260:

-- ISO 30400 HRM – Vocabulary: provides a common understanding of the fundamental terms used in this suite of human resource management standards
+ISO 30400 Human resource management – Vocabulary: presents the fundamental terms used in this suite of human resource management standards.

-- ISO 30405 HRM – Guidelines on recruitment: provides guidance on effective recruitment processes and procedures for anyone involved in recruiting, whether they be HR professionals or not.
+ISO 30405 Human resource management – Guidelines on recruitment: effective recruitment processes and procedures for anyone involved in recruiting.

-- ISO 30406 HRM - Sustainable employability management for organizations: provides guiding principles for developing and implementing sustainable employability policies.
+ISO/TR 30406 Human resource management - Sustainable employability management for organizations: guiding principles for developing and implementing sustainable employability policies.

-- ISO 30407 HRM – Cost-per-hire: provides technical specifications for measuring the economic value of the effort taken to fill vacancies.
+ISO/TS 30407 Human resource management– Cost-per-hire: measures to determine the economic value of the effort taken to fill vacancies.

-- ISO 30408 HRM – Guidelines on human governance: provides guidelines on structuring an effective and responsive organisational human governance system that fosters increased collaboration across all stakeholders and develops a company culture that is aligned with its values.
+ISO 30408 Human resource management – Guidelines on human governance: guidelines on structuring an effective and responsive organisational human governance system that fosters increased collaboration across all stakeholders.

-- ISO 30409 HRM – Workforce planning: provides guidelines to help organisations respond more effectively to their current and projected workforce requirements.
+ISO 30409 Human resource management – Workforce planning: guidelines to help organisations respond effectively to their current and projected workforce requirements.

 Standards that TC260 workgroups are actively developing include: